 Section §10-3.902 details allowable uses in the C-2 (Heavy Commercial) zone by right.
-Subsection (A) allows the sale of cannabis and cannabis products in a C-1 zone by right as follows:
+Subsection (A) would be amended to allow the sale of cannabis and cannabis products in a C-1 zone by right as follows:

 - (A) The following uses shall be permitted in the C-2 zone: - (7) Cannabis and Cannabis Product Retail Sales as authorized under the Cannabis Permit Ordinance of the City of Madera in Chapter 5 of Title VI of the Madera Municipal Code.